Giant Chocolate Chip Cookie Cake (Pan or Skillet Baked)

 - Using the back of a spoon or a wet hand, spread the dough evenly in the pan or skillet.

-- Bake 20 minutes, or until golden.
+- Bake about 18 minutes, or until golden.
 Let cool on a rack.

-- If using a skillet: serve right in the pan (preferably with a scoop of ice cream in the middle).
+- If using a skillet: Serve while warm in the pan (preferably with a scoop of ice cream in the middle).

 Optional Birthday Greeting Directions:

-- Melt the chocolate chips in a bowl in the microwave at 30 second intervals, or in a saucepan and then transfer to a small baggie.
+- Melt the chocolate chips in a bowl in the microwave at 30 second intervals, or in a saucepan and then transfer to a small baggie or parchment cone.

 - Push all of the melted chocolate to the corner of the baggie and snip off a tiny portion of the corner.